license-translations/license-translations.github.io/_about/terms.md

 base_url: /about/terms
 page_translations: [en_US, fr]
 ---
-Fffective as of April 5th, 2019
+Effective as of April 5th, 2019
 These terms and conditions define how you can interact with the [License translations](https://license-translations.github.io) website and all websites belonging to the License translations project (collectively, the